-Teens found guilty of crimes usually get special punishments that are lighter than adults would get for the same crimes.
-Judges take into account the teen’s situation when deciding on a punishment.
+People under 18 who are found guilty of crimes usually get special punishments that are lighter than what adults would get for the same crimes.
+Judges take into account the teenager’s situation when deciding on a punishment.

 |Getting an Adult Punishment

-In some cases, teens 14 or older get punishments that are as strict as adults would get for the same crime.
+In some cases, teenagers age 14 to 17 get punishments that are as strict as what adults would get for the same crime.
 But these cases are rare.

 A reprimand is a very strong warning given by a judge.